myrovh/dotfiles/readme.md

   - syncthing
   - booksonic
 - fix screen off and suspend timer on sway (probably need to swtich back to swaylock)
+- use variables to set screen and lock timeouts so that desktop and laptop can have different times
+- setup keybinds for screenshots and video recording wayland tools

 ## Initial Setup